TURKISH JEWELRY DESIGN: THEN AND NOW

 Renowned Turkish jeweler and designer Sevan Bicakci is known for his unique blend of traditional craftsmanship and contemporary design.

 He creates intricate, handcrafted jewelry that often features storytelling elements, detailed engravings, and a deep appreciation for cultural heritage.
-Bicakci’s work has gained international acclaim, establishing him as a significant figure in the luxury jewelry sector and a key proponentof Turkish design.
+Bicakci’s work has gained international acclaim, establishing him as a significant figure in the luxury jewelry sector and a key proponent of Turkish design.

-His pieces often reflect themes from nature, history, and mythology, showcasing his artistry and innovative approach.
 One of the most important Turkish Jewelry house is Urart.
 Founded in 1972, Urart draws inspiration from the rich cultural heritage of the Urartian civilization and other ancient Anatolian cultures, studying artifacts and motifs from archaeological sites.

 Each design often tells a story or symbolizes a concept from Urartian history, creating a narrative that connects wearers to the past.
 This combination of research, craftsmanship, and modern design allows Urart to create unique pieces that celebrate Turkiye’s rich heritage.